-Color Coding is an ongoing initiative.
+Color coding is an ongoing initiative in order to help ensure food safety for consumers.
 Meaning no matter where your organization may be in its color-coding journey, there is always something new to learn.
 But every journey has a beginning.
 And whether you’re new to the food manufacturing industry or the plant itself is new to the industry, Nelson-Jameson has a simple breakdown of color coding for food, dairy, and beverage manufacturers.

 Want to go deeper?
 Check out our complete guide to color coding and see our buyer’s guide to color coding in food manufacturing here.